 Ever stayed in a hotel and there is a vending machine in the lobby?
 I swear the chocolate in those machines talk to me – even through 2 floors of the hotel.

 Have I ever given in and bought something from a vending machine?
 Not in the last 20 years.
 Have you seen the price of the chocolate in those machines?!

 When I know I can get 4 chocolate bars for £1 from my local shop, I am not prepared to pay £1 for one bar just because it keeps talking to me!

 Frugal people never give in to the instant gratification that vending machines offer.
 They come prepared, they have snacks in their bag or they know they can wait until they get home.

-They recognise that they don’t need whatever is in the vending machines.
+They recognize that they don’t need whatever is in the vending machines.

 Get rid of stuff they could sell